-Internal risks are controlled with procedures & policies put in place to control all transactions, handling of cash and cheques, data protection and compliance with the Health & Safety of staff & volunteers, clients and visitors to the shops and offices.
+Internal risks are controlled with procedures& policies put in place to control all transactions, handling of cash and cheques, data protection and compliance with the Health & Safety of staff &volunteers, clients, and visitors.

 Procedures are periodically reviewed to ensure they meet with the charity needs.
 Trustees are kept updated on risks.